We get asked a lot of questions. Here are some of the most recurring ones.

 The standard equipment of the galley (kitchen) includes full tableware (plates, glasses, cutlery), pots, frying pan, kettle and various additional elements so do not take these.

 The best are duffle-style bags or travel frameless backpacks that can be rolled because they are easy to stow.
-If you take a regular hard suitcase, it might be hard to stow it in the boat especially when all bunks are taken.

 You can use packing cubes to keep your kit and clothes divided and organized: